VWO Testing

 But this method has a key drawback—you don’t know how qualified the respondents are.

 This is especially an issue for high-end brands.
-What if you get lot of responses about the price being too high, but the respondents weren’t your target customers and weren’t ever going to buy from you anyways?
+What if you get lot of responses about the price being too high, but the respondents weren’t your target customers and weren’t ever going to buy from you anyway?

 This is where product reviews become extremely useful.